-In order to bump up your Strategic thinking competencies, firstly, you need a solid understanding of the industry context, trends, and business drivers.
+To bump up your Strategic thinking competencies, you need a solid understanding of the industry context, trends, and business drivers.
 An intellectual gratitude towards the importance of taking in current data and following trends isn’t enough.
-It is a necessity to make it a repetitive exercise to explore as well as synthesize the internal trends in day-to-day work.
-Additionally, being proactive about connecting with peers both from an organizational and industry standpoint to comprehend their observations of the marketplace, is of paramount importance.
+It is a necessity to make it a repetitive exercise to explore and synthesize the internal trends in day-to-day work.
+Additionally, being proactive about connecting with peers from an organizational culture standpoint to comprehend their observations of the marketplace, is of paramount importance.
 Then, transmit your findings across your network.
 With a new perspective on understanding of trends and issues, practice using strategic thinking by asking yourself, “How do I expand my horizon on what I consider?”
 Questions are the medium of the process of integrating one’s Strategic thinking competencies.

 More often than not, life and past experience may present an exceptional, yet short-sightedness, strategic lens.
 So, we need to shore up on perspective-taking and review skills.
-By becoming more inquiring, and looking at information from different angles, the ability to reduce this myopia and reflect on different possibilities, approaches, potential results, become a fact.
+By becoming more inquiring, the ability to reduce this myopia and reflect on different possibilities, approaches, become a fact.

-When working on an employee retention project one needs to reflect on himself or herself in terms of matters like what does success look like in Year 1 ,2 or 3 and so on or what could possibly bring about a negative outcome or what could be the early signs of a positive/negative outcome.
+When working on an employee retention project one needs to reflect on himself or herself in terms of matters.
+These include what success looks like or what could possibly bring about a negative outcome.
 Business partners need to comprehend certain factors vital to successes keeping in mind that outcomes support the strategic goals of the organization.

-Addressing these tough questions provide for a better engagement with colleagues as well as senior executives early on in aspects that could potentially result in benefits for the project, something that would help shape the direction of being cognizant and strategic.
+Addressing these tough questions provide for a better engagement with colleagues as well as senior executives.
+These may result in benefits for the project, something that would help shape the direction of being cognizant and strategic.
 Strategic thinkers rank and organize their thoughts in verbal and written communication in a manner that benefits their addressee’s attention on their central theme in messages.
-They contest with the status quo and get people motivated on discourses about underlying assumptions.
+They contest with the status quo and motivate people on discourses about underlying assumptions.